Procedures and Policies

 WHERE SERVICE ANIMALS ARE ALLOWED

 Under the ADA, State and local governments, businesses, and nonprofit organizations that serve the public generally must allow service animals to accompany people with disabilities in all areas of the facility where the public is normally allowed to go.
 For example, in a hospital it would be inappropriate to exclude a service animal from areas such as patient rooms, clinics, cafeterias, or examination rooms.
 However, it may be appropriate to exclude a service animal from operating rooms or burn units where the animal’s presence may compromise a sterile environment.
 At Avila University, service animals are allowed in all areas that are open to the public or to students.
-Please see the next section for a possible exclusion due to safety in science laboratories.
+Please see the next section for a possible exclusion due to potential safety issues in science laboratories.

 SERVICE ANIMALS IN UNIVERSITY RESEARCH LABS

 Science laboratories can create environments that can be unsafe for a service animal or can compromise a sterile environment needed to conduct research.
-In biological laboratories, a needs assessment must be completed for the assessment of the service dogs in low-risk or high-risk environments.
+In biological laboratories, a needs assessment must be completed for the assessment of service dogs in low-risk or high-risk environments.
 Service animals are generally not permitted in laboratories utilizing high-risk biological materials.
 Additionally, service animals are not allowed in any chemistry or physics laboratories utilizing high-risk chemical or radioactive materials.

 In a science laboratory environment, only service dogs will be assessed for approval.
-Miniature horses or other types of service animals are not allowed in university laboratories.
+Miniature horses are not allowed in university laboratories.

 Students, faculty, or staff that require the use of a service dog in a laboratory are required to contact the Student Access Office to document the need and recommendations.
 The Student Access Office will assist with the completion of the assessment for the science laboratory.
-Service dog access can be restricted if the presence of the dog can interfere with the outcomes of the experiments or if substances can be hazardous to a dog.
-Access should not be denied without consultation between the student, lab faculty member and the Student Access Office.
+Service dog access can be restricted if the presence of the dog can interfere with the outcomes of the experiments or if substances may be hazardous to a dog.
+Access should not be denied without consultation between the student, lab faculty member, and the Student Access Office.